Water Birch Co-op. Urban living in central Denver.

 - Shared meals.

-- Shared staple foods which are non-GMO and Organic.
+- Shared staple foods which are Organic.

 - Group decision making.